Orgies, Orgies, We Want Orgies…

 Two times two equals?…

 *Hockridge sadly died in 2013.
 His last contribution was to Asterix and The Fallen Sky.
-Bell has translated the subsequent books by herself.
+Bell translated subsequent books up to and including Asterix and the Missing Scroll by herself before passing the baton to Adriana Hunter.

 *Goscinny died in 1977 and Uderzo retired in 2011.
 Beginning with 2013’s Asterix and the Picts Asterix books are now written by Jean-Yves Ferri and illustrated by Didier Conrad.